Importance Of Accountants Now and Post-Pandemic

-COVID-19 has already had a significant impact on many people and businesses.
-As the current situation continues, more people and businesses may experience situations often associated with a decrease in job losses cash flow problems.
-Continuation of this liquidity downturn could result in an even broader business downturn, which could have a prolonged negative impact on a business’s financial well-being.
+Certainly!
+COVID-19 has had a significant impact on many people and businesses.
+As the current situation continues, more people and businesses may experience situations often associated with a decrease in job losses and cash flow problems.
+Continuation of this liquidity downturn could result in an even broader business downturn, which could have a prolonged negative impact on a business’s financial well-being1.

-COVID-19 pandemic has highlighted the important role of accountants and business advisors more than ever.
-Qualified accountants can certainly help businesses survive and assist them to get back on their feet.
+The COVID-19 pandemic has highlighted the important role of accountants and business advisors more than ever.
+Qualified accountants can certainly help businesses survive and assist them to get back on their feet2.

 In the short-term, the main requirement for a business is liquidity and securing cash-flow.
-Some other events that requires immediate attention is the lease extensions and renewals with new terms.
+Some other events that require immediate attention are the lease extensions and renewals with new terms2.

-During this uncertain times, accountant revise financing options, and capital investment and implement additional measures, tasks and processes to pivot from being reactive to proactive.
-They will shoulder a great deal of the responsibilities of getting many of businesses back up and running.
+During these uncertain times, accountants revise financing options, capital investment, and implement additional measures, tasks, and processes to pivot from being reactive to proactive.
+They will shoulder a great deal of the responsibilities of getting many businesses back up and running2.